lab42-global/sic42-doc/quick-start.markdown

 ## 2. Use a local Python installation.

-We recommend that you use a virtual environment such as [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) to manage the dependencies.
+We recommend that you use a virtual environment manager such as [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) to manage the dependencies.
 Installing the sic42 package is then as simple as running

 ```bash
 pip install sic42